 Gas, Electric, Water, Garbage, Phone bill, Renters Insurance, Health Insurance, Car Insurance, Internet, Car gas, and tolls.

-While yes, you can shop around to find the best bundle and deals- its all money that you most likely have to spend.
-We made sure to OVER budget for these, yes some months gas is less or garbage will be more, but whats the highest we will ever pay and let's budget that every month.
-Cheers to you if you know your patterns, but we are new house owners so finding a nice average is great for us- and great for my mental health! :)
+While yes, you can shop around to find the best bundle and deals- it's all money that you most likely have to spend.
+We made sure to OVER budget for these, yes some month's gas is less or garbage will be more, but what's the highest we will ever pay?
+Let's budget that every month.
+Cheers to you if you know your patterns, but we are new house owners, so finding a nice average is great for us- and great for my mental health! :)

 0% is a friend of ours!

 We both were in desperate need of new, reliable cars.
-While my dream is by our first child we will have a beautiful SUV with all the bells and whistles- that's not what we needed right now.
-We both need a RELIABLE car, that we knew wasn't going to break down on the side of the road, and we could foresee the money that would need to be put into it.
+While my dream is by our first child, we will have a beautiful SUV with all the bells and whistles- that's not what we need right now.
+We both needed a RELIABLE car that we knew wasn't going to break down on the side of the road, and we could foresee the money that would need to be put into it.
 (We are NOT car people, and I truly don't even want to do my own oil changes.